Back to Work

 Production

-• Sequenced handoff by flow priority - account overview and payment flows first, followed by edge states and advanced features - maintaining delivery velocity without sacrificing quality on high-traffic, regulated interactions.
+Handoff was sequenced by flow priority: account overview and payment flows delivered first, followed by edge states and advanced features.
+This maintained delivery velocity while protecting quality on the highest-traffic, regulated interactions.

-• Core account overview, payment flow, and status hierarchy shipped first; auto-pay enrollment, secure payment, and transaction detail were scoped as a second layer using the DSM extension as a shared foundation.
+Core account overview, payment flow, and status hierarchy shipped first.
+Auto-pay enrollment, secure payment, and transaction detail were scoped as a second layer built on the design system extension as a shared foundation.

 Decisions & Trade-offs